 Anyone who’s been left jaded by the action route the Fallout franchise since Bethesda took over need look no further than Wasteland 2.
 Developed by the producer behind the original Fallout game, Wasteland 2 takes the post-apocalypse back to its CRPG roots to great effect.

 Just like its cousin, your decisions in Wasteland 2 can lead to long-term consequences, meaning that guilt trips are almost certainly on the way.
 With an impressive depth of customisation to dive into, Wasteland 2 is the perfect way to craft the post-apocalypse you see fit, faults and all.
-Featuring dozens upon dozens of hours of gameplay, the second entry in the series is a decent entrée until Wasteland 3 drops sometime in 2019.
+Featuring dozens upon dozens of hours of gameplay, the second entry in the series is a decent entrée until Wasteland 3 drops in 2020.

 The Metro series of post-apocalyptic games have always been a cult favourite FPS.
 While the first game, 2033, was based on the Dmitry Glukhovsky novel, Last Light deviates away to craft its own story.
 You again play as Artyom, who is part of an underground network of survivors following a nuclear apocalypse.
 You’ll come across your fair share of enemies, some human, some not so much, and some completely unlike anything you’ve seen before.

 Minimalist in its nature, Last Light doesn’t overload the player with information or hold their hand at all.
 It’s a difficult FPS featuring different ways to approach situations, as well as the ability to customise your weapons and change the ending depending on your actions in the game.
-A sequel, Metro: Exodus, is on its ways next year and with the Redux version of Last Light often being bundled with 2033 at a cheap price, you have no excuses not to check it out.
+A sequel, Metro: Exodus, released in 2019 to acclaim and with the Redux version of Last Light often being bundled with 2033 at a cheap price, you have no excuses not to check this brilliant series out.

 5. Telltale’s The Walking Dead

 Developer: Telltale Games Publisher: Telltale Games

 If we’re talking about a particular season of Telltale’s The Walking Dead, its first season has to be the premier, though its fourth is not that far behind in terms of pushing the gameplay forward.
 When the franchise started, it allowed players greater freedom in exploration and the all-important difficult decisions having genuine weight because of the connection to the characters.